microsoft/vscode-azurearmtools/README.md

 ## Completions

-The ARM Tools extension provides code completions for many [built-in functions](https://go.microsoft.com/fwlink/?LinkID=733958) such as resourceId and variable.
+The ARM Tools extension provides code completions for many [built-in functions](https://go.microsoft.com/fwlink/?LinkID=733958), for example `resourceId` and `variables`, as well as for entries inside a `dependsOn` list and parameter values in a parameter file.

 ## Other features